HaraChatz/MSc-Epidemiology-MSHDS-unit-Molecular-Epidemiology-GWAS-Practical/GWAS.md

 How many individuals and SNPs are in the dataset?

-### Log In
-Log into bluecrystal using PuTTY.

-Run the following command to access a compute node:

-`srun --nodes=1 --ntasks-per-node=1 --time=01:00:00 --reservation=SSCM026902 --account=SSCM026902 --pty bash -i`

-### Data
-You should already have most of the files for this practical cloned from GitHub to your **home scratch** directory.
-Type the following to move into the right directory:

-`cd ~/scratch/genetic-epidemiology-practicals/GWAS`

-Set up an alias to the complete data directory:

-`datadir="/mnt/storage/private/mrcieu/training/genetic_epidemiology/GWAS/data"`

-You should save your output to `/GWAS/output/`, make this (local) directory, using the `mkdir output`.
-It might be easier to also set up an alias to your local outcome directory (modify path accordingly, $HOME will point to your home directory)

-`outdir="$HOME/scratch/genetic-epidemiology-practicals/GWAS/output"`

-Scripts (files containing commands) should be saved in `/GWAS/scripts/`.

-If you get really stuck, example scripts and ready-made output are available in `/GWAS/results/` (no peaking unless you have to!).

-### Loading Plink
-We will load Plink using the following code (already included in the script provided):

-`module add apps/plink/2.00`

 ### Exercise 2 - GWAS
 First, we will run a GWAS of BMI dataset.